What Top Chef Finalist Savannah Miller Loves About Durham

 Posted By Discover Durham Staff

-Durham is where women — white, Black, Latina, and queer — have made marked change in the community.
+Durham is where women — white, Black, Latina, queer — have made marked change in the community.
 It's where Virginia Williams, one of the Royal Seven, took part in a sit-in protesting segregation at Durham's Royal Ice Cream parlor in 1957.
 It's also where conditions are among the best in the nation for women to start businesses, a city with the most female business owners and one of the best cities for women in leadership.
 We support women here.

 The entrepreneurial spirit of women is everywhere in the Bull City.
 Outlined below is a collection of talented business owners that we crowd-sourced from our followers.
 Read on to find out more about the women-led businesses you can support during Women's History Month ... and all year long.